reggiebain/reviews-analyzer/modeling_and_results/README.md

 We explored the Coursera dataset and found a number of reviews that were gibberish and many more that were effectively meaningless, from which no actionable insights could be drawn.
 So, we explored another dataset of over 1 million Amazon product reviews where a number had already been labeled as gibberish.
 Our plan was to train and deploy this model on our Coursera dataset.
 The dataset had about 99.6% real and 0.4% gibberish reviews (which we figure is fairly realistic).
 #### Feature Selection
 Since gibberish does not occur very often (only about 4%) of the total entries in the Amazon product review dataset, we had to deal with some class imbalance issues.
 For trying to diagnose feature importance we temporarily balanced the classes and tried various sample sizes between 100 and 10k, we saw that the top 7 features were pretty consistent.

+We constructed a handful of NLP related features (many of which are self-explanatory such as word count) including:
+- **Cosine-to-Centroid and Anomaly Score** - We calculated embeddings of all of our reviews (in both the amazon and coursera datasets).
+Then we found the Euclidean distance from each embedding to the centroid of the Amazon review set embeddings.
+- **N-gram coherence** – Measures how frequently word sequences appear in natural language to help identify if text uses realistic word combinations of n-grams.
+The formula for this is basically:

+  - $\text{N-gram Coherence} = \frac{\text{Number of Valid N-grams in Text}}{\text{Total Number of N-grams in Text}}$

 We took two approaches to feature selection for our gibberish classifier.
 Using sci-kit learn's SelectKBest we calcualted f-statistics (the ratio of between group variance to in group variance) to gauge how strongly each feature was associated with gibberish and corresponding p-values (the probability of seeing an F-statistic this extreme if the feature has no relationship with it being gibberish).
 The results are below.
 Balanced Sample Results: